finbarrtimbers/finbarrtimbers.github.io/dedup.md

 publication.
 The extension shows that general software engineering features (features based on the similarity to extremely general textbooks and documentation) can be used to predict a large number of the duplicate reports while being easily used across projects.

 ## Code

 Our code is on [Github](https://github.com/timbers/dedup).
 It is currently messy, and I am in the process of making it more presentable.

-## Bibliography
+## References

 [Anahita Alipour.
 A contextual approach towards more accurate duplicate bug report detection.
 Master’s thesis, University of Alberta, Fall 2013.](http://webdocs.cs.ualberta.ca/~hindle1/2014/anahita-alipour-thesis.pdf)